icyJoseph/wasm-aes-soft/README.md

 const wasm = instance.exports;
 ```

-And you are good to go!
+Copy that file together with the `wasm_aes_soft_bg.wasm` binary to the project where you want to use AES128, and you are good to go!

 ## Credit